 - Convenience: Not all trails start and end at the same stop along the Cradle Mountain road.
 By using the shuttle buses this gives you the freedom to get on and off where it suits you.

-At each of the stops along the Cradle Mountain road are registers for writing the number in your party and which trails you plan on taking.
+At each of the stops along the Cradle Mountain road are registers for writing the number in your party and which trails you plan on walking.
 It likely serves both as safety precaution if needed and some raw data for NPWS about the trails visitors opt to use.

-What To Take or Pack:
+What To Take or Pack

-Cradle Mountain Trails:
+Cradle Mountain Trails